 - Can salt cause acne?
 What about iodides?
 And kelp tablets?

-Some of the salts are enriched with iodides.
-As iodides can cause acne breakouts.
+Some of the salts are enriched with iodides as iodides can cause acne breakouts.
 Stay away from salt, foods, vitamin supplements, and sports drinks/bars that contain iodides.
-If you are acne-prone try to avoid seafood, seaweed, salty fast foods, and kelp tablets that some people take these for thyroid.
+If you are acne-prone, try to avoid seafood, seaweed, salty fast foods, and kelp tablets that some people take for thyroid.

 - Which supplements help to reduce acne?

-If you are healthy and have a good diet vitamin will not cure your acne.
+If you are healthy and have a good diet, vitamins will not cure your acne.
 Nevertheless, some vitamins may help with skin health and supplement your basic anti-acne treatment (effective clinically proven medical-grade creams and gels).
-Vitamins that are relevant to skin help are vitamins D, Vitamin B5, and Zinc which is actually a mineral.
+Vitamins relevant to skin help are vitamins D, Vitamin B5, and Zinc which are actually a mineral.

 Vitamin D: helps clear acne by stimulating the production of cathelicidin and defensins.
 These peptides support the immune system in fighting off acne-causing bacteria.
 They also help regulate the skin’s oil production.
 Vitamin B5 (Pantothenic Acid): is naturally found in a wide variety of meat, legumes, vegetables, and grains.
 Vitamin B5 also supports skin health.
 If your diet isn’t as well-balanced as it should be, adding this supplement could help clear up acne.

 Zinc: Many people with acne will benefit from Zinc addition.
-Is known to promote skin, hair, and nail health.
+It is known to promote skin, hair, and nail health.
 Scientific studies show that people with acne have lower levels of zinc in their bodies.
 Several studies have shown that the mineral zinc may reduce the effects of acne.
 It’s best to get zinc from supplements (100 mg a day) or naturally from your diet.
-Try food that is rich in zinc such as toasted wheat germ (sprinkled on salads), veal liver, roast beef, roasted pumpkin, and dried squash or watermelon seeds.
+Try food rich in zinc, such as toasted wheat germ (sprinkled on salads), veal liver, roast beef, roasted pumpkin, and dried squash or watermelon seeds.